3uild-3thos/govcontract/contract/readme.md

 </details>

 ### VoteOverrideCast
-Emitted when a delegator overrides their validator's vote.
+Emitted when a delegator votes on a proposal, either as an independent vote (cached if validator hasn't voted) or as an override of their validator's existing vote.

 <details>
 <summary><strong>Click to view event fields</strong></summary>